 Data Generation

-In-silico data for testing gene network inference algorithms can be easily generated using the software GeneNetWeaver (Marbach et al., 2010) (Prill, Marbach, Saez-Rodriguez, & Sorger, 2010) (Marbach, Schaffter, & Mattiussi, 2009) (available at ?).
+Jesse: please use the active voice in all your writing whenever possible, e.g. GeneNetWeaver can easily generate … In-silico data for testing gene network inference algorithms can be easily generated using the software GeneNetWeaver (Marbach et al., 2010) (Prill, Marbach, Saez-Rodriguez, & Sorger, 2010) (Marbach, Schaffter, & Mattiussi, 2009) (available at ?).
 Using this software, we can extract sub-networks and generate kinetic models (i.e. expression data) from gene networks.
-Included are networks from E. Coli, Yeast, and the DREAM 3 and 4 challenges, but new networks can be added as well.
+Jesse: what includes?
+Some dream database?
+Use the active voiceIncluded are networks from E. Coli, Yeast, and the DREAM 3 and 4 challenges, but new networks can be added as well.
 When generating kinetic models and datasets for those models, there are several parameters to be aware of.
+In our running example, we set the parameters as follow

-The first of these parameters is whether or not autoregulatory interactions should be removed from the kinetic model.
+The first parameter is whether or not autoregulatory interactions should be removed from the kinetic model.
+That is, whether a gene can regulate itself.
 In the DREAM competitions, this setting was set to “Yes”.
-The reason for removing the autoregulatory interactions was two-fold: using them makes the problem much more difficult, and in the networks of the organisms DREAM was basing its models off of, they were uncommon.
+The reason for removing the autoregulatory interactions was two-fold: autoregulatory intereactions are difficult to infer and they are (according to ???) uncommon in the organisms DREAM was using as the basis for its models. using them makes the problem much more difficult and, in the networks of the organisms DREAM was basing its models off of, they were uncommon.

-The next parameter to be considered is the “Coefficient of noise term”.
-This is the parameter that adjusts how much noise is in the dynamics of the model.
+[Jesse: you’ll notice that I’ve shortened this.
+We want every word to count.
+It’s a matter of consideration towards the reader.]
+The “Coefficient of noise term” parameter adjusts how much noise is in the dynamics of the model.
 For DREAM, this is set to $0.05$.
 This parameter is adding noise during the generation of the expression data between each time point, rather than adding Gaussian noise at the end, and is intended to simulate variations in the actual dynamics of the system being modeled.
+[Jesse: please give an example of what 0.05 means.]

-The final parameter to discuss is the way measurement error is represented in the model.
-For DREAM, a mixture of normal and log-normal noise is added to the expression values after their generation, and to use the same parameters that were used in DREAM, select the option “Model of noise in microarrays”.
-This will provide an accurate model of the noise that occurs when collecting microarray data.
-If desired, the amount of noise can be altered in the next option, by selecting the standard deviation of the normal and/or log-normal noise added.
+DREAM adds a mixture of normal and log-normal noise to the expression values after their generation.
+In our running examples, we follow the DREAM setting of the parameter “Model of noise in microarrays” of ??.
+We leave the default values of … for the standard deviation of the normal and/or log-normal noise added.

 Most of the other parameters in GeneNetWeaver are fairly self explanatory, but there is also a detailed guide available on the GeneNetWeaver website (?).
+You should say how you set them with a couple of word explanation or refer to some site to state their settings.

 The Running Examples

 Over the course of this text, we will have two running examples of gene networks.
-The first is a small network of only 5 genes, and the second is a larger network of 200.
+The first is a small network of only 5 genes, and the second is a network of 200 genes (large enough to show some of the combinatorial issues, but not so large as to require excessive computational resources).
 The data for each of these networks were generated using GeneNetWeaver with the DREAM4 settings.
-That is, they have had their autoregulatory interactions removed, have noise in the dynamics during the generation of the expression values, and have measurement noise added to the expression values after generation.
-Both networks are sub-networks in a larger E. Coli gene network.
-Time series, knockout, knock-down, and steady state data were generated for each network.
+That is, they have noise in the dynamics during the generation of the expression values, and have measurement noise added to the expression values after generation, but have no autoregulatory interactions.
+Both networks are sub-networks in a larger simulated E. Coli gene network.
+We have generated time series, knockout, knock-down, and steady state data for each network.